 The bigger the screen, the worse the eyes.

 Many people worry that looking at the screen can damage their eyes.
 There is no evidence for this.
-Viewing on a screen can be easier and more comfortable than viewing on a smaller screen because you can change the display’s size, brightness, and contrast.
+Viewing on a screen can be easier and more comfortable than on a smaller screen because you can change the display’s size, brightness, and contrast.